Mitigating Extrinsic Gender Bias for Bangla Classification Tasks: Conclusion

 \section{Conclusion}

-This study reveals a significant presence of gender bias in Bangla pretrained language models across several classification tasks.
-Our bias mitigation approach effectively reduced bias while maintaining accuracy, indicating its potential for wider use in NLP tasks.
+This study reveals the presence of extrinsic gender bias in Bangla pretrained language models across several classification tasks.
+Our bias mitigation approach effectively reduced bias by consistently outperforming other baselines across different tasks while maintaining competitive accuracy, indicating its potential for wider use in NLP tasks.
 These findings highlight the need to address gender bias to ensure fair outcomes in NLP applications, especially for under-resourced languages like Bangla.